monome/docs/grid/studies/pd/index.md

 Then, place the `monome-device` folder that's included in the zip file above into your Pd externals folder.
 We don't need to explicitly add it to the search path.

-### Style note

-Throughout this text, we’ll use the following formatting styles:

-(message text): refers to a Max message object
-[objectname @args val]: refers to a non-message Max object and the arguments needed

 ## 1. Connect